 Breast asymmetries may also be improved.
 Excess skin is removed, the nipple-areola (dark skin around the nipple) complex is lifted and the breasts are recontoured to create a more youthful appearance with firmer breasts.
 There are incisions made directly on the breasts which may extend around the nipple areola complex, into the front of the breast and into the breast fold, depending on the degree of droop, asymmetry and volume considerations.

 After the breasts are reshaped and excess skin is removed, the remaining skin is tightened and closed with incisions.
 Some of the incision lines from breast lift surgery are concealed in the breast’s natural contours.
-There will be visible incision lines on the breast surface which are permanent but will fade over time.
+There will be visible incision lines on the breast surface which a will fade over time.

 Sutures are layered within the breast tissue to create the newly shaped breasts.
 More sutures, skin adhesives and/or surgical tape will be used to close the skin.

 Breast lift surgery typically takes three hours and is performed at a hospital or surgery center.
 It is performed under general anesthesia.